Katrin Freud Sizzles In Black Lace Lingerie On Instagram

-Ukrainian Playboy model Katrin Freud took to her Instagram page on Sunday and mesmerized her 940,000-plus followers with a set of sexy lingerie snapshots.
+Ukrainian Playboy model Katrin Freud took to her Instagram page on Sunday and mesmerized her 940,000-plus followers with a set of steamy lingerie snapshots.

-In the snaps, the blond bombshell could be seen rocking a black lace bra that boasted scalloped edges, a feature that rendered the garment a very feminine look.
+In the snaps, the blond bombshell could be seen rocking a black lace bra that boasted scalloped edges, a feature that gave the garment a very feminine look.
 The bra also included thin straps and a plunging neckline that allowed Katrin to put her deep cleavage on full display.

 She also wore a sheer black robe that she slipped off her shoulders and arms.
 Finally, she completed her attire with a pair of knee-high boots that featured a criss-cross lace-up design.